 “He was an idiot,” she said, picking at her lasagna casserole.
 “He wanted attention for being a coot, and now he’s really famous—for getting himself killed.
 Him and his poor cats.
 And how many people risked their lives staying around to get him to go?”
 She was in full punk attire, but her face flushed with excitement and she had a nervous energy that belied her indifferent words.

 “I guess so.
 I feel bad for him if he finally wanted to leave, and I feel really bad for the other people who got killed,” said Steve.
-The explosion had carried the force of a big atom bomb; forty to seventy people had been killed and many homes and bridges destroyed close to the mountain.
+The explosion had carried the force of a big nuclear bomb; forty to seventy people had been killed and many homes and bridges destroyed close to the mountain.
 On the news the previous afternoon, they’d shown pictures of the Yakima streets, ash falling at midday like snow against street lamps, under a sky as dark as an overcast midnight.
 It made him think of Soviet missiles and the nuclear-winter scenario he’d heard about on TV.
 No one had died in Yakima, though, and volcanic ash wasn’t radioactive.

 Tess said, “You know who I feel bad for?
 Ian Curtis.”

 She rolled her eyes.
 “He was the singer for an English band called Joy Division.
 He died yesterday.
 Killed himself.”